-The adjustment procedure consists of 70 steps for the 2-channel oscilloscope, and 106 steps for the 4-channel model.
+The adjustment procedure consists of 70 steps.
 Each step requires an external voltage source for new calibration constants.

 Before performing the adjustment procedure, warm up the oscilloscope for at least ten minutes in an ambient temperature between 20 °C and 30 °C. Adjustments performed before warm up or outside this temperature range may result in poor performance.